dolivetree/documentation/language/built-in-functions/functions-for-numbers.md

 # Functions for numbers

-Deci has a bunch of built-in functions that operate on numbers.
-They are:
+Our built-in functions that operate on numbers:

 ## abs